jotavare/jotavare.github.io/docs/x86_assembly_nasm/procedures_functions/passing_data_to_stack.md

 `sp = stack pointer`

 {: .important-title }
-We can use x/x or x/4x to inspect the stack in GDB.
-This will help us understand how the stack is laid out and how we can access the parameters.
+I can use `x/x` or `x/4x` to inspect the stack in **GDB**.
+This will help us understand how the stack is laid out and how I can access the parameters.